alvaroqueiroz/task-orchestration-platform/README.md

 - kind installed
 - kubectl configured
 - helm
-- AWS Credentials with access to an s3 bucket with following policy:
+- AWS Credentials with access to a s3 bucket with following policy:
     ```json
     {
         "Id": "Policy1",